Wife, Mom, and Grandma

 Motivational Speaker and Educator

-Laura loves speaking to youth and adult groups.
+Laura loves speaking to youth and adult groups in any setting.
 She is very flexible in her approach meeting the needs of the group.
 One of Laura’s favorite phrases is ‘Let’s talk about it.’

-Certified in: QPR, SafeTalk, CRP, Peer to Peer Grief Group Facilitation, and
+Certified in: QPR, SafeTalk, CRP, Peer to Peer Grief Group Facilitation, Learning To Breathe, and a qualified facilitator of The Work of Byron Katie.

 2017- current, advisory board of MoodDoctor, a start-up by a Utah physician to stem the tide of suicide by offering doctors efficient ways to diagnose properly before prescribing psychotropics.